An independent research database No paid placement · No referral fees

 Old houses, hidden defects.

 Variations live in old houses.
 The mid-job discovery — termite damage in the wall, water rot under the floor, asbestos in the eaves — is what blows quoted-vs-actual budgets out by 30%+.
-A working carpenter has a written rule for this; a cowboy makes it up on the spot.
+A working carpenter has a written rule for this; a quote-trap operator makes it up on the spot.

 • Pre-1990 houses